GliaLab/Begonia/README.md

 ![QA plot for RoIs](docs/screenshots/dledit_1.png)

-Actions do be performed on the items in the list can be added by instancing `xylobium.dledit.Action` and providing them as a list of actions.
-Actions have flags that dislay them as buttons and menu items, optionally with a button group or separator to clarify their relations.
+Actions to be performed on the items in the list can be added by instancing `xylobium.dledit.Action` and providing them as a list of actions.
+Actions have flags that display them as buttons and menu items, optionally with a button group or separator to clarify their relations.

 Note that setting an action's `.can_queue` enables it to be run as a batch operation.
 These actions are marked with a (b) in the user interface.
-Simiarly, it's possible to set `.accepts_multiple_dlocs` to true to perform the action once pr. selected item, or false for once pr. item.
+Similarly, it is possible to set `.accepts_multiple_dlocs` to true to perform the action once per selected item or false for once per item.

 Continuing with the example, we now add some buttons to the mix: